RXNT/json-rules-engine-simplified/README.md

 Conditional logic is based on public [predicate](https://github.com/landau/predicate) library with boolean logic extension.

-[Predicate](https://github.com/landau/predicate) library has a lot of predicates that we found more, than sufficient for our use cases.
+[Predicate](https://github.com/landau/predicate) library has a lot of predicates that we found more than sufficient for our use cases.

 To showcase conditional logic, we'll be using simple `registration` schema